 If you’re wondering about whether a medication is safe to take during pregnancy, the best place to start is with the medication’s label.

-Some drugs will have explicit warnings that they are not safe for pregnant women.
+Some drugs will have explicit warnings that they are medications to avoid for pregnant women.
 Those are easy to avoid.
 Others may include a warning that their effects have not been tested on pregnant women.
 Those drugs should also be avoided.
 Some drugs will have specific labels stating that they are safe for use during pregnancy.

 When in doubt, ask a pharmacist or your doctor.
 It’s better to take nothing at all than to risk the health and safety of your baby.